Komanawa/komanawa-kendall-stats/README.rst

 Processing Time
 -----------------

 The table of processing times was run on a single thread (11th Gen Intel(R) Core(TM) i5-11500H @ 2.90GHz with 32 GB of DDR4 RAM).
-If you want a processing time table for a different machine run:
+If you want a processing time table for a different machine run the results are in seconds:

 .. code-block:: python